Table alerts

 How do I get more or fewer alerts?

-Adjust the thresholds in Workbook SettingsAlerts.
-Lowering the thresholds means alerts fire more frequently (more signal); raising them means fewer alerts fire (less noise).
-The defaults — 75% for column error rate and 45,000 rows for row count — work well as a starting point for most workflows.
+Open the Table alerts panel and click the ⚙️ icon in the header to access Alert settings.
+Lowering the thresholds means alerts fire more frequently; raising them means fewer alerts fire.
+The defaults — 75% for column failure rate and 45,000 rows for row count limit — work well as a starting point for most workflows.

 Are thresholds set per-table or per-workbook?